Give us a missed call on

 • Connect with the customers: Unlike a B2B business, a retail business has a direct connection with consumers as they sell goods and services directly to end users for their consumption.

-Examples of retail companies
+Examples of retail stores in India

-• Avenue Supermarkets (DMart)
+• Avenue Super-markets (DMart)

 • Reliance Retail (Reliance Trends, Reliance Digital, Reliance Footwear, etc.)